fuszenecker/Kubernetes/README.md

 cp /etc/rancher/rke2/rke2.yaml ~/.kube/config
 ```

-Check if pods are ready:
+Check if pods are ready and running:

 ```
 kubectl get pods -A